soborg/travToAnki/README.md

 * GreaseMonkey extension for Firefox, TamperMonkey extension for Chrome/Chromium/Edge
 * A user account on Traverse
 * Anki with AnkiConnect installed (see this page for installation: https://foosoft.net/projects/anki-connect/)
-* Install the `example.apkg` example deck into your Anki to get the required notes (https://github.com/soborg/travToAnki/raw/refs/heads/main/example.apkg)

 ### Special settings if you're using Chrome